majguo/weblogic-on-azure-1/dr-filesystem/README.md

 1. Make sure you have signed in to WebLogic Server Administratiion Console for the active cluster.
 1. Locate to "Domain structure > wlsd > Environment > Servers" in the left navigation area.
 Click "Servers".
 1. Click Control > Select both `msp1` and `msp2` > Click "Shutdown" with option "When work completes" > Yes > Click Refresh icon.
-Wait until "Status of Last Action" is "TASK COMPLETED" > Select both `msp1` and `msp2` > Click Start > Yes > Click Refresh icon.
+Wait until "Status of Last Action" is "TASK COMPLETED" > Click Refresh icon again to stop refreshing > Select both `msp1` and `msp2` > Click Start > Yes > Click Refresh icon.
 Wait until "Status of Last Action" is "TASK COMPLETED".
 You should see "State" for both `msp1` and `msp2` is "RUNNING".
 1. Find out the copied value for "DNS name" of Azure Traffic Manager, open a new tab of the browser, paste the copied value into the address bar, append `/weblogic-cafe`, and hit `Enter` key.
 You will see the UI of the sample application:

    ![UI of the sample application deployed in the East US region](./media/sample_app_ui_eastus.png)